 This concept has been developed and examined by philosophers throughout the ages and was taken up enthusiastically by the early proponents of psychology.
 Carl Jung defined intuition as “perception via the unconscious”.
-That is to say, using sense-perception only as a starting point, to bring forth ideas, images, possibilities, ways out of a blocked situation, by a process that is mostly unconscious.
+That is to say, using sense-perception only as a starting point, to bring forth ideas, images, possibilities, and ways out of a blocked situation, by a process that is mostly unconscious.

 But, it is in the field of quantum theory and modern psychological study that intuition found its natural home and some of its greatest proponents.
 Gerd Gigerenzer is a director at the Max Planck Institute for Human Development.
 He claims that the trick is not to amass information but to intuitively discard it.
 In other words, to know intuitively what one doesn’t need to know.

 Gigerenzer claims that only by ignoring the toil of pros-and-cons lists can we ‘hone the cognitive, emotional, and social repertoire we’ve evolved over the millennia.’
 In a New York Times interview, Gigerenzer stated “My research indicates that gut feelings are based on simple rules of thumb, what we psychologists term “heuristics.”
 These take advantage of certain capacities of the brain that have come down to us through time, experience and evolution.
 Gut instincts often rely on simple cues in the environment.
 In most situations, when people use their instincts, they are heeding these cues and ignoring other unnecessary information.”

 Gigerenzer states that, in Western society, in particular, we have been conditioned to believe that intuitive thinking is somehow wrong and inferior to the accepted rational method of painstakingly gathering and weighing the evidence.
 While the latter method obviously has its place, intuitive thinking is absolutely vital in situations where quick decisions are needed.
 When a person uses the instinctual rule of thumb “go with your first best feeling and ignore everything else,” it can permit them to outperform the most complex calculations.